Ever wonder if you should feed the birds in summer? Discover what birds can be attracted to your feeders during the nesting season.

-Summertime is a great opportunity to experiment with foods other than seed on your bird feeding menu.
+Summer is a great opportunity to experiment with bird foods other than seeds on your bird feeding menu.

-You can attract Bluebirds, Robins, and other birds by providing mealworms.
-These are the larvae of beetles and can either be purchased at pet stores or online.
 Some folks raise their own to always have some on hand.
-Baby birds need protein that insects provide so this is a good option.
+Baby birds need the protein that insects provide, so this is a good option.

 Be alert for unusual visitors as curious migrants stop to investigate the activity around your feeding stations.